China bolsters East China Sea claim, warns of 'defensive measures'

 "Setting up such airspace unilaterally escalates the situation surrounding the Senkaku islands and has the risk of leading to an unexpected situation," Japan's Foreign Ministry said in a statement.

+The United States expressed its "strong concerns" to China, with the White House saying the "escalatory development" increased regional tensions and affected U.S. interests and those of its allies.

+"We view this development as a destabilizing attempt to alter the status quo in the region," Defense Secretary Chuck Hagel said in a statement.
+"This unilateral action increases the risk of misunderstanding and miscalculations."

-Patrol ships from both countries have been shadowing each other near the islets on and off for months, raising fears that a confrontation could develop into a clash.
+Patrol ships from China and Japan have been shadowing each other near the islets on and off for months, raising fears that a confrontation could develop into a clash.

 There have also been several incidents involving military aircraft flying close to each other.
 In October, Chinese military aircraft flew near Japan three days in a row, and Japan scrambled fighter jets each time in response.